-For a student to be admitted into the Shawnee Community College Honors Escrow program, he/she must meet all of the guideline requirements for the regular escrow program except:
+For a student to be admitted into the Shawnee Community College Honors Escrow program, the student must meet all of the guideline requirements for the regular escrow program except:

-- The requirement for a student to be at least 16 years old may be waived if circumstances warrant and the student gets approval from both the high school and community college president. - Maximum course loads exceeding the waived nine credit hours are the financial responsibility of the student and must meet the guidelines established under Policy 8151.
+- 1. The requirement for a student to be a junior or senior in high school may be waived if circumstances warrant and the student gets approval from both the high school and community college president. - Maximum course loads exceeding the waived nine credit hours are the financial responsibility of the student and must meet the guidelines established under Policy 8151.
 The maximum course load of nine credit hours per semester may be waived during the summer semester following the student's junior year in high school.